degagawolde/DeepLearningBasedTBDiagnosis/README.md

 ## Model Development

-In this project we used MobileNetv2-it has a much less number of parametes compared to deep learning model such as VGG.
-It uses depthwise separable convolution to reduce number of learned parameters.
+- In this project we used MobileNetv2-it has a much less number of parametes compared to deep learning model such as VGG.
+- It uses depthwise separable convolution to reduce number of learned parameters.

-It's pretrained version can be import using:
+- It's pretrained version can be import using:
 ```
 tf.keras.applications.MobileNetV2(input_tensor = inputs, weights="imagenet", include_top=False, alpha=0.35)
 ```

+- The finally FC layers are cut and replaced with GlobalAveragePooling2D and the final output Dense layer with softmax
 ```
 def build_model(input_shape):
     inputs = Input(shape=input_shape, name="input_image")